Other NYU Students

 Enrollment into Stern Coursework

-If you are a student in Other NYU divisions and are interested in taking Stern courses, you can refer to the Open Access list You can use this list to know:
+If you are a student in Other NYU divisions and are interested in taking Stern courses, you can refer to the Open Access list (updated each semester around a month before registration week).
+You can use this list to know:

 - Which Stern classes are open to you (if the course or section isn’t on the list, it is not open to Other NYU divisions)